 p.11 - for clarity, it would be helpful to include a Figure showing the materials used in the practice trials.

 As stated in the methods section, the practice items were arranged similarly to the trial items.
 The items used in the practice trials were different, but because different items were used in each individual trial as well, we feel it is unnecessary to include a figure of the practice trials.
-We’ve included the practice trials below, along with a list of the items presented in the test trials; if either the reviewers or the editor would like us to revisit this decision, we are happy to include them in a revision.
+We’ve included the practice trials below; if either the reviewers or the editor would like us to revisit this decision, we are happy to include them in a revision.

 Practice trial 1: Look at the girl who has cats